-To add a new adaptation, navigating to Routing $\rightarrow$ Adaptations in the left navigation pane and click New button in the right pane (not shown).
+To add a new adaptation, navigating to Routing \rightarrow Adaptations in the left navigation pane and click New button in the right pane (not shown).

-- Adaptation Name: Enter a descriptive name. - Module Name: Select DigitConversionAdapter from pull down list. - Module Parameter Type: Select Name-Value Parameter from pull down list. - Click the Add button to enter a Name as shown in capture. - Value: Enter the following information as shown in capture and click Commit button.
+- Adaptation Name: Enter a descriptive name. - Module Name: Select DigitConversionAdapter from pull down list. - Module Parameter Type: Select Name-Value Parameter from pull down list. - Value: Enter the following information as shown in capture and click Commit button.